Michael Hancock's cabinet heads east -- to Walmart (and Walmartyr) country

 While the word "Walmart" didn't come up when Hancock met with residents at the Rude rec center, the organizers of Stopwalmartnow are already planning to meet and greet the mayor tomorrow: "It is time to show Mayor Hancock how we feel about the proposed Fuqua/Walmart development!" reads an e-mail alert about tomorrow's meeting.
 "You can also stop to pick up yard signs and sign the petition and learn how you can help."
 For the record, here's the official invite from Mayor Hancock:

+No matter how you feel about Walmart, "Cabinet in the Community" is a good way to connect with city officials.
+Mark your calendars....
 At the second Cabinet in the City meeting, Debrucing was the major topic, with Denver Treasurer Cary Kennedy leading that discussion.
 Read more in "Michael Hancock takes cabinet to community for a preview of de-Brucing briefing."

 Get the Weekly Newsletter

 Our weekly feature stories, movie reviews, calendar picks and more - minus the newsprint and sent directly to your inbox.